sirbrillig/spies/README.md

 2. Clears all current Spies and mocked functions.
 3. Clears all current Expectations.

-Because Expectations are only evaluated when we call `finish_spying()`, you can use expectations before or after the code that is being tested.
+Because Expectations are only evaluated when we call `verify()` or `finish_spying()`, you can use expectations before or after the code that is being tested.
 There's syntactic sugar to make it sound right either way.
 The following two are the same:

 ```php
 function tearDown() {